 www.antoninocardillo.com has been created.

-PALERMO, Sicily — After an early study of the Stanley Kubrick’s ‘2001: A Space Odyssey’ movie and the late 60s, he graduates in Architecture with a thesis about the Trapani’s Marina (Giovanni Sarta supervisor).
+PALERMO, Sicily — After an early study of the Stanley Kubrick’s movie ‘2001: A Space Odyssey’ and the late 60s ambience, he graduates in Architecture with a thesis over the Trapani’s Marina (Giovanni Sarta supervisor).

-PALERMO, Sicily — He studies at the Faculty of Architecture of Palermo under the guidance of Antonietta Iolanda Lima.
+PALERMO, Sicily — He studies at the Faculty of Architecture under the guidance of Antonietta Iolanda Lima.
+He also contributes to her academic books and courses of ‘History of Modern Architecture’ and ‘History of Contemporary Architecture’.